Know Your Stone

 To maintain the appearance of your polished stone, clean it with lukewarm water, wipe it with a soft cotton cloth or paper towel and allow it to air dry.
 To get the longest life and preserve the beauty of your natural stone, follow these simple tips:

 - If it is necessary to use a cleaner, treat stone surfaces with a neutral cleaner, stone soap or a mild liquid dishwashing detergent like Dawn.
 Rinse the surface thoroughly after washing with a soap solution and dry with a soft cloth.
 Do not use scouring powders or creams since they may scratch the surface.

-- Use coasters under glasses, particularly those that contain citrus juices or alcohol.
+- Use trivets or coasters under glasses or objects to help protect from scratches and etching.
+(Particularly those that contain citrus juices or wine).

 - If you have a spill, blot with a paper towel immediately.
-Don’t wipe the area since it will spread the spill.
-Flush the area with mild soap and water and rinse several times.
+Flush with mild soap and water and rinse several times.
 Dry with a cloth.

-We apply a sealer to your granite countertop at the time of installation.
-This will need to be reapplied every 1-3 years, depending on the type of stone, frequency of cleaning and the cleaners used.
+- We apply sealers to your stone countertop at the time of installation.
+Sealers need to be reapplied every 1-3 years.